samedling/MCSAS/README.md

 If the Save Images box is checked it automatically overwrites anything with the same filename.

 * The Radial Symmetry checkbox speeds the program, so check if appropriate.
+The Small Angle Approximation checkbox doesn't speed things up, so only check if necessary.

 * Neighboring point distance and z-direction scaling can provide speedups at the expense of decreased background contrast; doubling the neighboring point distance decreases the number of points by a factor of 8, while doubling z-direction scaling decreases it by a factor of 2.

-* Opening multiple copies of the same window is not recommended.
-If you do, it will use the values in the one you opened most recently but it will constantly reopen uneditable old ones.
+* **Opening multiple copies of the same window is not recommended.**  If you do, it will use the values in the one you opened most recently but it will constantly reopen uneditable old ones.
 Or sometimes it will produce an error until you close them and reopen one.
 Either way you'll get confused, so avoid opening more than one of each window.

 * Taking into account a non-infinte coherence length really complicates things.
 By default, the code uses a rough approximation where the object is broken into chunks.
 This should work reasonably well, but if you want to really calculate it the long way, there's a button for that in Detector Options and I recommend no more than 2500 (50x50) pixels and 5000 points if you want it to take less than an hour.

 ### Performing Fits ###

 1. Input the name of the experimental data file (relative to the directory the program is in) to fit and click "Plot Exp Data".
 If "Center of Beamstop" is left blank ("0 0") then it will plot the original experimental data (which takes a minute).
 The lower bounds option in the center column is quite useful here.
 Try a value in the range 1e-8 to 1e-6.
 Then, move the mouse over the center of the beamstop and read the x,y-coordinates from the plot screen.
 Use these values and replot the experimental data.
 It will crop a sqaure around the center and downsample it so the side length is equal to the Pixels parameter.
 2. Input known values, uncheck relevant parameter boxes, make a good guess of unknown parameters.
-To see how good your guess is, press "Plot Residuals".
+To see how good your guess is, press "Calc Residuals".
 3. When you have a satisfactory guess, click "Fit Exp Data".
 Each iteration, it prints out the time and the sum of the residuals; be aware that it is normal for the sum of the residuals to go several iterations without changing significantly.
-4. Read the fit results from the terminal.
-If you had a grid compression >1 (assuming you're using Fortran acceleration) and now you want more printable results, copy the fit results back into the GUI and Plot Residuals.
+4. **Read the fit results from the terminal.**  If you had a grid compression >1 and now you want more printable results, copy the fit results back into the GUI and Plot Residuals.
+Or run again to verify you aren't in a local minimum.
+5. Images are not automatically saved, so save them yourself.

 Some comments:
 * Grid compression only works with reliably with fortran; it works with OpenCL if the number of points/pixels does not exceed OpenCL's capabilities.
 * If the fit steps are each taking less than 10 seconds, there would probably be very little additional time taken by increasing pixels by 40% or halving the grid compression or z_scaling.
 * Be careful when letting the background vary.
 If the background gets set too high by the computer, it cannot normalize properly and all bets are off.
 * Checking the radial symmetry box decreases the time taken by 30-50% (30% for Fortran, 40% for OpenCL, 50% for pure Python).
+* When fitting or calculating residuals, the settings in the Sequence Options window will affect your fits.
+It's relatively flexible in that if you set the length to 100nm in the main window, but tell the length to vary from 180 to 220 in the sequence window, it will use lengths of 90 to 110.

 ## Adding Models ##